nkchai/jupyter-notebook-on-cluster/README.md

 ```
 * Clone your repository via ssh using `git clone`.

+For more information on cloning your repo [click here](https://github.com/illinoistech-itm/jhajek/tree/master/itmd-521/git-tutorial).
 #### Your Credentials
 The credentials for you S3 bucket will be in a file named `creds.txt `located in your spark-edge server home directory.
 Issue the below command in your home directory to view your credentials.
 ```